 While Goa’s history goes long back to the 3rd BCE when Chandragupta Maurya reigned supreme, some excavated pottery found in Chandrapur belonging to the Satavahanas place the probable origin of this once important trade centre to 200 BCE.
 After the Satavahanas, came the Bhojas who made Chandrapur or Chandor their capital, as evident from the various inscriptions found, dated between 3rd-4th CE.
 Next in the power race came the Chalukyas of Badami (580 CE to 750 CE), followed by the Shilaharas, and the Kadambas.
 The arrival of Kadambas saw the capital being shifted from Chandrapur to Goapuri or the modern Velha Goa around 1029.
 As maritime supremacy reached its zenith, the place known to the Arab cartographers as Zindabar, thrived as a central hub for various commercial activities.
 Both Hinduism and Jainism flourished under the Kadambas.
 This calm and prosperity was shattered with the appearance of Malik Kafur and his army in the horizon like black locusts in 1312 CE.
 Soon the entire Konkan region along with Goa faced massive destruction at the hands of this general of the Delhi Sultanate.
 In order to escape the wrath of Malik Kafur, the Kadamba king fled to the erstwhile capital of Chandor, and built a fort there.

 When Kafur came in 1312, the Kadambas were however already a spent force, and their kingdom was limited to just Goa.
 Additionally the dynasty had started facing trouble with internal fights over the control of power.
 The thriving trade by this time had also dwindled considerably due to various factors, both external and internal.
 Whatever glory was left of the Kadambas, was completely destroyed by Muhammad bin Tughlaq’s army in 1327 CE.
 After this, Goa (and Chandrapur) briefly went under the Vijaynagara empire, followed by the Bahmani Sultans (1469 CE), and lastly the Adil Shahis of Bijapur (1488 CE).
-The power race of the Indian rulers finally ended here, and in came a new player from across the seas, the Portuguese!
+The power race of the Islamic invading armies finally ended here, and in came a new player from across the western seas, the Portuguese!

 While visiting Chandor in 2016, I was lucky enough to see some artefacts from the excavated site of an ancient temple displayed inside a villa called the Fernandes Heritage House.
 Sculptures of Vishnu, Ganesha, Shiva lingam, a piece of stone bearing inscriptions written in early Kannada script, among others, speak of a rich cultural past of this ancient town.
 The owner said these pieces were randomly lying around in Chandor, and they being mostly temple parts were taken in by his forefathers, who did not wish to let the temple sculptures waste away in open fields.